-WATER QUALITY UPDATE An Analysis of November 2020 Sampling Data For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.
+WATER QUALITY UPDATE An Analysis of December 2020 Sampling Data For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.

-November 2020 Highlights
+December 2020 Highlights

-•In November, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+•In December, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
 See page 5.

 •MWRA met all regulatory targets for the month.
-One community triggered the requirement for an Assessment under the Total Coliform Rule.
+No communities triggered the requirement for an Assessment under the Total Coliform Rule.
 See Page 7.

 •Carroll Water Treatment Plant is undergoing winter maintenance.
 During this period, half the plant is removed from service.
-Train B was removed from service on November 3 and will remain off-line for approximately six weeks.
+Train B was off-line from November 3 until December 31.
+Train A will be removed from service early January and will remain off-line for approximately six weeks.